- St. Albert Station

 This volunteer centre came from Rosalind, Alberta in 1993 in the form of a bunkhouse.
 Bunkhouses were set up so that maintenance-of-way crews would have a place to eat and sleep while away from home.
 The bunkhouse was completely painted inside and out, and has been fitted out as the now current volunteer centre.

 Trains only stopped at flag stops when they were flagged down.
 It was donated by Robert Murland, an Opal resident.

-The station and siding were located in Peavey, AB, just north of Morinville AB.
+The station and siding were located in Peavey, Alberta, just north of Morinville AB.
 It was also the site of a National Grain Company grain elevator.
 The name Peavey was probably taken from the first two initials of the owner of the elevator company, P.V.
 Heffelfinger.
 He and his brothers were part owners of the National Grain Company.

 The company was sold to Cargill, Inc. around 1965.The building was donated by the McKirdy family.

-The east shop is named "Dunvegan Shop" in honor of the Northern Alberta Railways.
-It contains a carpenter shop, car repair facilities, and track for storage of railway cars while repairs are being made.
+The east shop is named “Dunvegan Shop” in honor of the Northern Alberta Railways.
+It contains a carpenter shop, car repair facilities, and tracks for storage of railway cars while repairs are being made.

 The Calder Shop was built in the early 1980s for storage and repair of CN 6060 when it was donated by CN to the Province of Alberta in recognition of Alberta’s 75th Anniversary.
 6060 is now located at Stettler and operates on Alberta Prairie Steam Tours.
 The shop is currently being used for maintenance and repair.